-To petition to restore your firearm rights in Washington, you have to file a written motion in the correct court and serve a copy on the prosecutor's office.
+To restore your firearm rights in Washington, you have to file a written motion in the correct court and notify the prosecuting attorney's office.

-Under RCW 9.41.040(4)b), you must file your petition to restore your firearms in one of two places
+Under RCW 9.41.040(4)b), you must file your petition to restore your firearms in one of these two courts:

 - The "court of record" that took away your firearm rights